BenSheridanEdwards/Makers_Portfolio/README.md

 - Technologies Used: JavaScript
 - Skills Learnt:
   * How to build your own testing framework from scratch, inspired by RSpec.
+  * Encapsulation with the constructor and prototype pattern

 <a name="Week-6"><br></a>
 ## Week 6 - Group Project - MakersBnB